kammitama5/kammitama5.github.io/_posts/2020-07-16-Thursday-July-16th.md

 - Furthermore, this summer has given me an opportunity to get excited about the world again.
 You cannot imagine how many friendships I have made, how many people have touched me this summer with their words and kindness, and how many tears I have cried.
 How many virtual hugs
   I have wanted to give to all my new friends, who I hope I can cherish for a long, long time.
+- If I can describe it, this summer has felt like I stepped onto a Merry go round with a bunch of people, and we spun around and around at the highest velocity.
+It was wild, terrifying, and simultaneously thrilling.
+It's been so much fun.

 ## I'm grateful
 - Thank you for helping me see value and potential in myself, and for seeing value and potential in me.
 Thank you for taking me into this